 Usually, the teenager has spent a few years mastering those skills and his or her parents are dutifully impressed enough to begin to support (and finance) the next steps in their aspiring offspring’s musical career.
 But I almost always find that once the passable performance plateau is reached, the student assumes (and somehow has convinced the parents) that the next goals are to record and release and album, make a video or two, and then go on tour.

 That’s where I step in and save them the $100K (at least for now) as well as the time spent doing all of those things too soon.
-First, we need to discover IF the son or daughter is ready for those things or not.
-My experience is not.
+First, we need to discover IF the son or daughter is READY for those things or not.
+My experience is they're NOT.

 Let’s start by doing the math behind the $100K figure.

 ALBUM: To do things right as far as creating a well-produced album of 12 songs (assuming the songs are ready to be recorded at all): $25K.
 Yes, you can do it cheaper, but if you’re not going to do it well, why do it at all?
 Then there is the matter of the sales, marketing, promotion, advertising, publicity, etc. (which can run into the hundreds of thousands of dollars).
 But for the sake of argument, we’ll go low budget here: $25K.